-Darkreading and a few other sites have posted this story about a security researcher named Chris Tarnovsky who has been able to hack one of the vaunted Trusted Platform Module (TPM) chips.
-These are common in most laptop and desktop systems today though it’s hard to say how much they are leveraged.
-There are certainly some Full Disk Encryption (FDE) solutions which make use of the chip though I don’t have any data on how many deployments are configured to use the TPM.
+Darkreading and a few other sites have posted a story about a security researcher named Chris Tarnovsky who has been able to hack one of the vaunted Trusted Platform Module (TPM) chips.
+These are common in most laptop and desktop systems today though it's hard to say how much they are leveraged.
+There are certainly some Full Disk Encryption (FDE) solutions which make use of the chip though I don't have any data on how many deployments are configured to use the TPM.

 I first became intimately familiar with the chip about 3 years ago when I worked on Microsoft Vista for IT Security Professionals.
 I wrote a chapter which specifically dealt with how Windows Vista included functions to leverage the chip.
 Aside from providing this basic information including what the chip can be used for, how Vista can use the TPM, and how the chip can and should be managed, I also drew some conclusions about the chip and what it meant to the security field.

 Looking back with the benefit of hindsight, I'm still happiest with that bit of writing versus any of the other publications I've worked on.
 First of all, it was a deeply technical bit of writing and as a result of that challenge, I learned a lot.
 Second, I feel pretty good about the conclusions I had reached 3 years before Chris Tarnovsky was able to hack the chip.